rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ### Restricting the copied Set

-You can resctrict the set of database entries to copy by using a 'selector' attribute in the `<transcode>` element:
+You can restrict the set of database entries to copy by using a 'selector' attribute in the `<transcode>` element:

 ```xml